Sue Gray report: No 10 apologises for misleading journalists over Partygate

 But some members of the press office were at events where rules were broken, as detailed in Sue Gray's report.

-The PM has denied misleading MPs, saying he believed at the time the rules had been followed.
+The prime minister has denied misleading MPs, saying he believed at the time the rules had been followed.

 On Thursday, in an unusual move, a Downing Street spokesman apologised to journalists for saying there had been no parties.